 If you are in your second semester of your sophomore year or you have less than 3 years remaining at MSU you will be completing one of the two-year ROTC programs.
 The 3-year program compresses the first and second year requirements into one year.
 The 2-year programs offer different ways to earn credit constructive for the first two-years of ROTC.

 If you are a current MSU freshman or sophomore you can opt to enlist in the Michigan Army National Guard or Army Reserves and remain in there while you complete your degree.
 You can concurrently earn your commission as an officer through the Army ROTC Simultaneous Membership Program (SMP).
 You can enlist in the Guard or Reserves and attend your required training during the summer after your freshman or sophomore year.
 Upon your return to campus you can elect to enter the SMP program.
 Once you have completed Basic Training and Advanced Individual Training (AIT) you will be qualified in your selected Military Occupational Specialty (MOS).
 Most MOSs carry with them substantial cash bonuses.
 The first installment of the bonus (usually 50%) is paid upon becoming MOS qualified.
-Once MOS qualified you will be entitled to the Montgomery GI Bill (Selected Reserve) which pays $309 per month while you complete your degree as a full-time student.
+Once MOS qualified you will be entitled to the Montgomery GI Bill (Selected Reserve) which pays $367 per month while you complete your degree as a full-time student.
 If you decide to commit to staying in the Guard or Reserves upon commissioning, you can also apply for an additional $350 per month kicker to the GI Bill.
-As a member of the Michigan National Guard or Reserves you will be entitled to $4500 per year Federal Tuition Assistance (FTA) and $2000 per year in State tuition reimbursement (Guard only).
-This takes care of $6500 of your annual tuition.
-In addition to the GI Bill, FTA and State tuition reimbursement, you'll receive compensation of $302.60 for your one weekend per month drill and approximately $1500 for your 15 days of annual training each summer.
+As a member of the Michigan National Guard or Reserves you will be entitled to $4500 per year Federal Tuition Assistance (FTA).
+This takes care of $9,000 of your annual tuition.
+In addition to the GI Bill, FTA and State tuition reimbursement, you'll receive compensation of $294 for your one weekend per month drill and approximately $1500 for your 15 days of annual training each summer.
 As an ROTC SMP cadet, you will receive a monthly subsistence allowance of $350 your sophomore year, $450 your junior year and $500 your senior year.
 All benefits are tax free.
 Drill pay and annual training pay are considered compensation and are taxed.

 So, let's do the math.
 Here is benefit package for a typical MOS qualified Michigan National Guard SM cadet at MSU: